Test potential solutions

 Why it matters

 Before building out a solution entirely, it is important to test it out by prototyping, or drafting an initial design and soliciting feedback from relevant stakeholders.
 This strategy helps gain insight into how the solution might work in practice and how it relates to project goals and assets on hand.
-Prototyping allows teams to evaluate feasibility before the product has been built, and helps identify what data, tools, and resources are readily available for use, as well as what needs to be procured.
+Prototyping allows teams to evaluate feasibility before the product or process has been built, and helps identify what data, tools, and resources are readily available for use, as well as what needs to be procured.

 Checklist